 A child's bone grows at open "growth plates."
 Located at each end of a bone wherever it meets other bones to form a joint (such as the ankle, wrist or knee), these plates eventually close once a person has reached adulthood (that is, when they stop growing).

-Whenever a bone fracture includes a portion of a growth plate (also called the "physis"), special care must be taken in order to ensure that the bone keeps growing properly.
-Growth arrest – when a bone partially or completely stops growing – is a risk factor in any child who fractures an ankle.
+Whenever a fractured bone includes a portion of a growth plate (also called the "physis"), special care must be taken to ensure that the bone keeps growing properly.
+Growth arrest – when a bone partially or completely stops growing – is a risk factor in any child who breaks an ankle.

 The following are examples of broken ankle injuries that require extra attention and possible treatment.